m-sardar06/exclusive-wine-co./README.md

 the Sidebar
 5. After that type “npm start” in terminal
 6. Now Your Project Will Start In Your Default Web Browser

+   I hope you enjoy the web application! :)